rob-burrus/CarND-MPC-Project/README.md

 This model is able to successfully drive around the track with reference velocity set to 100mph (Note: on some runs, it loses control).
 This result was achieved with the following hyper parameteres:
 * N = 10
 * dt = 0.05
-* cost weights:
 * change_steer_weight = 20,000 --> heavier weight minimizes the change in sequential steering actuations
 * steer_weight = 50 --> minimizes use of the steering actuator
 * all other cost weights = 1
 * Initial state passed to the MPC solver is adjust for 100 millisecond latency using the kinematic equations with x, y, psi = 0 (discussion below)